GravityMedia/Commander/README.md

 # Commander

-Object oriented command builder library for PHP.
+Commander is a command queue manager/runner for PHP.